 - The candidate must remember enrolment / user ID and password, and must login periodically to see the status of his application, to download the admit card and to know the results later.
 He/she is also advised to keep visiting CLAT 2017 website for any query or updated information.

 Examination is contemplated to be held in different cities in India.
 As per the available information, there were around 45,000 applications in the CLAT exam and the examination was conducted at 158 Centers in 60 cities.
 Total 42,217 examinees appeared in CLAT Examination last year.

 - Answer sheets of candidates will be evaluated as per the final official answer key.

-- Candidates will be able to check the CLAT 2016 Answer Key after the exam and raise objections wherever genuinely required.
+- Candidates will be able to check the CLAT 2017 Answer Key (most probably) after the exam and raise objections wherever genuinely required.